Trash (1970 film): Production

 The film was shot in the basement of director Paul Morrissey in New York City in October 1969.
 Warhol's boyfriend Jed Johnson, who was the film's editor and sound engineer, told After Dark in 1970 that they did not meet Holly Woodlawn until the day her scenes were shot.
 "Someone had told Paul about her and Paul told that person to have Holly come up some Saturday afternoon.
 He met her and we began filming immediately.
 The fact that it all came out as well as it did was because everyone involved with our films is so creative.
 No one could write lines like that," he said.

-Although Paul Morrissey is credited as the writer, the dialogue was improvised.
+Although Morrissey is credited as the writer, the dialogue was improvised.
 "A lot of people ask if we have a working script on our movies because the dialogue is so clever … what happens, as usual, is that Paul Morrissey gives a sentence to the actors and has them improvising on a topic while the camera is rolling," said Johnson.

 Release

+Trash premiered at Cinema II in New York City on October 5, 1970.
+The same day, an advertisement appeared in local newspapers, signed by Donald S. Rugoff, the theater's owner: "A warning about 'Trash.'
+It is an X-rated film.
+No one under the age of 17 will be admitted.
+It is, in my opinion, not an erotic or 'sex film.'
+I believe 'Trash' is a very good, sometimes great, movie.
+I know that it is not a film for everyone, that some people will be offended by its strong language and/or strong images."

-Trash opened at Cinema II in New York City on October 5, 1970.
-It premiered at the Luitpold Theater in Munich on February 18, 1971.
-The film was shown at the London Film Festival in November 1971.
+The film opened at the Luitpold Theater in Munich on February 18, 1971.
+Warhol attended the German premiere with Jane Forth, Joe Dallesandro, Paul Morrissey, Jed Johnson, Fred Hughes, and Bob Colacello.

+The Greater London Council (GLC) film licensing committee declined to grant Trash a certificate for general release in London.
+Distributor Jimmy Vaughan announced that he would screen the film at the 15th London Film Festival in November 1971 by converting the National Film Theatre into a private club, which would allow the film to be shown.
+Some GLC members expressed concern that films refused certificates, such as Trash, could nevertheless be shown publicly during the festival under provisions allowing a limited number of uncensored screenings.
+In February 1972, Trash was screened at the Birmingham Arts Lab Film Festival.
+On November 16, 1972, Stephen Murray, Secretary of the British Board of Film Censors, granted the film an X certificate with 3 1/2 minutes of cuts for general release.
+The film opened at the London Pavilion on February 8, 1973.